 However, they might also be sued by the victim in civil court.
 This is an entirely separate legal action from the criminal case.
 In a civil lawsuit, the plaintiff is asking the court to award him or her monetary compensation for their injuries or losses.

 For example, someone charged with murder may be prosecuted in the criminal justice system.
 The accused might also be sued in civil court for wrongful death.
 Both lawsuits arose from the same action — in this example, the murder — but the burden of proof is different in each case.
 Additionally, the penalties are different.
-In the criminal case, the penalty is typically prison time.
+In criminal case, the penalty is typically prison time.
 In the civil case, the penalty is financial compensation.

-In a January 2020 case, an Uber driver in California was arrested for sexually assaulted an intoxicated female passenger.
+In a January 2020 case, an Uber driver in California was arrested for sexually assaulting an intoxicated female passenger.
 An investigation revealed that the driver had previously been convicted of sexual assault in 1993.

 Contact a Dallas Sex Crime Defense Lawyer About Your Case

 Sexual assault charges are some of the most serious allegations a person can face.
 If you have been accused of a sexual assault you didn’t commit, it’s important to speak to an experienced criminal defense lawyer as soon as possible.
 Let an experienced Texas sex crimes defense lawyer help you protect your freedom and your future.
+Contact criminal defense attorneys at Broden & Mickelsen, LLP.